Test driving? You need insurance

 Car insurance for a test drive is availed as a form of temporary insurance.
 You do not necessarily have to be the car?s registered owner to get this cover.
 Provided you will be doing the driving and the vehicle owner gives the go ahead, insurers will give you the cover.
 It is actually a small price to pay for the assurance of knowing that the car you intend to purchase is in good condition.

 Maybe you are wondering if you still need to purchase car insurance for a test drive if buying the car from a friend.
 It depends.
 If the car is fully covered regardless of driver, you do not need to purchase additional cover.
-If however the car is only covered under specific drivers, has no insurance, or has been under a SORN declaration, you must purchase car insurance for a test drive.
+If however the car is only covered under specific drivers, has no insurance, or has been under a SORN declaration, you must buy car insurance for trying it out.